tomheaton/mcjty-website/www/docs/1.14-1.15-1.16/ep4.md

 ### The Container

 For creating a gui one of the most important classes is the container.
-This is a class that exists on the client and the server and it makes sure that changes the user does on the client are communicated properly to the server and the other way around (i.e. the player having a gui open while a hopper is inserting items into the block).
+This is a class that exists on the client and the server, and it makes sure that changes the user does on the client are communicated properly to the server and the other way around (i.e. the player having a gui open while a hopper is inserting items into the block).
 Create a class called FirstBlockContainer as follows:

 ```java
 public class FirstBlockContainer extends Container {